SupeR19902/x720/README.md

  * Makes high pitch sound with no batteries (alas poor dogs & cats... and think of your little children which have still good ears)
  * Sometimes make strange noise when pulling the power plug
  * Software provided is bad...  really really bad...
- * Support from either geekworm or suptronics.com is total crap (geekworm... removing my comments on your youtube videos... really... and lying to your customers to sell, sell, sell...)
+ * Support from either geekworm or suptronics.com is total crap (geekworm... removing my comments on your youtube videos... really... stop lying to your customers...)
  * Very, very crappy hat... damages really fast with power outages
  * Had to implement my own software